root-systems/handbook/processes/agile.md

 ## During development

-TODO: A guide on how to do standups
+TODO: A guide on how to do stand-ups

-- Daily standups.
+- Daily stand-ups.
 Ideally, same time every day
-- Ideally have a stand up with the product owner/client daily or as often as possible.
-This standup does not have to be with the whole dev team and can be just the project manager and client.
+- Ideally have a stand-up with the product owner/client daily or as often as possible.
+This stand-up does not have to be with the whole dev team and can be just the project manager and client.
 This standup is mainly to get over blockers quickly and to keep the client in the loop.
 - Having an external scrum master that's ideally a developer/technically minded.

 ## End of development